PBorocz/manage/README.md

        ^^^^^^^^^^^^
 AttributeError: 'NoneType' object has no attribute 'verbose'
 ```
+### When/if we ever release, add support for user/project specific method to be added
 ### Add back ability to take and reflect command-line options obo method arguments.
 For example, `poetry_version` for `update_readme`.
-Make use of method\'s \"arguments\" meta-data now available.
+Make use of method's "arguments" meta-data now available.

 Another example is from raindrop-io-py where we'd like to make the patch, minor, major version bump a single step (right now, we need a unique step for each one :-()
-### Could the contents of manage.yaml actually BE in pyproject.toml? [tool.manager.configuration]
-Or at least, be available there and it not, look to a standalone manage.yaml file as a backup?
 ### Create a `sample` recipe to create an example `manage.yaml` in the current project directory.
 Thist be essentially a copy of `manage/examples/manage.yaml` to `$HOME_DIR` (while checking to not overwrite any existing file)
 ### Is it worth refactoring methods to use a common-base class?